padapada09/Autonomous-Reinforcement-Learning/README.md

 ![Bayes Theorem](Imagenes/BayesTheorem.svg)

 This strategy consists on treating the unknown objective function as random and place a prior over it.
-Then, we evaluate the function and update our prior beliefs to get the posterior distribution.
+Then, we evaluate the function and update our prior beliefs to get the posterior distribution.<br>
 On the other hand, we use the posterior distribution to form an acquisition function that help us determine our next query point based on a given criteria, and the cycle starts again.

 ![Bayes Optimization](Imagenes/BayesOptimization.png)